ecoacoustics/website/content/resources/use-cases/sdm/index.md

 ## Acknowledgements

-- We would like to first acknowledge the Australian Acoustic Observatory [(A2O)](https://acousticobservatory.org/) and the Hoot Detective project, from where recordings and annotations were sourced.
+- We would like to first acknowledge the Australian Acoustic Observatory [(A2O)](https://acousticobservatory.org/) for the recording data.
+- The Hoot Detective project for providing the annotations.
 - We would also like to acknowledge the [EcoCommons](https://www.ecocommons.org.au/) platform for generating some of the models used for this use case: